Let’s see . . . how best to put this . . .

 Einstein on the Beach is like ice cream.
 Or sex.
 Or Yosemite.
 Or that famously stinky flower that blooms at The Huntington.

 And so it was for a few of these days, my friends, when director Robert Wilson, composer Philip Glass, and choreographer Lucinda Childs brought the latest revival of their landmark opera to the Dorothy Chandler Pavilion.
-The good folks at Los Angeles Opera presented this “major opera company” premiere, a too-brief three performance run beginning with last Friday night’s opening night.
-It is part of a multi-city tour of this production, reportedly the last Einstein on the Beach in which the three creative leads will be involved.
+The good folks at Los Angeles Opera presented this “major opera company” premiere, a too-brief three performance run beginning with last Friday night’s opening.
+It is part of a multi-city tour of this production, reportedly the last Einstein on the Beach in which the three original creative leads will be involved.

-It is at its best when it gives the audience imagery and symbolism that can be appreciated on various levels.
+Einstein is at its best when it gives the audience imagery and symbolism that can be appreciated on various levels.

 - You can just sit back and admire the visual play: the “Trial” scene is a feast of evolving geometric complexity as simple shapes become a courtroom; “Bed” provides the slowest of burns as a rectangle of light crawls from a horizontal position to a vertical one, all while a soprano sings an aria.

-- You can have fun picking out the various references to Einstein’s concepts compared and contrasted with traditional Euclidian space: a train moves forward and back (in space? in time?); in “Trial,” a small clock runs backwards in the foreground while a larger hand-less clock (with anatomically correct stick figures slyly providing the hour markers) becomes eclipsed in the background; in “Knee Play 3” and later in “Spaceship,” lines and circles blink on and off until they begin to resemble trace patterns from collisions in a particle accelerator; throughout the opera, Mr. Wilson’s obsession with light echoes Einstein’s Nobel Prize-winning work on the photoelectric effect.
+- You can have fun picking out the various references to Albert Einstein’s concepts compared and contrasted with traditional Euclidian space: a train moves forward and back (in space? in time?); in “Trial,” a small clock runs backwards in the foreground while a larger hand-less clock (with anatomically correct stick figures slyly providing the hour markers) becomes eclipsed in the background; in “Knee Play 3” and later in “Spaceship,” lines and circles blink on and off until they begin to resemble trace patterns from collisions in a particle accelerator; throughout the opera, Mr. Wilson’s obsession with light echoes the physicist’s Nobel Prize-winning work on the photoelectric effect.

 - You can get philosophical: During the “Trial/Prison” scene, could the jailed couple juxtaposed with the woman reciting the famous “prematurely air-conditioned super-market” monologue while writhing around on a courtroom bed actually be a social commentary on how we as a nation are handcuffed by our relentless consumerism?
 Are the two featured performers praying to Mecca when the large scrim of a nuclear explosion comes down behind them?
 (Note that in the 1984 production, the poses are subtly — but non-trivially — different).